 For example, you can write blog posts, brochures, newsletters, white papers, annual reports, business plans, etc. If you’re familiar with any type of writing, choose to specialize in this first.

 Without a niche, you’ll always feel like a chicken without a head.

-If you do you’ll build expertise in certain niches and be able to write a lot faster and provide better quality content.
-If you’re not sure which topics you’ll enjoy writing in, start with what you already consume (i.e. books, podcasts, courses, etc.)
+If you niche down, you’ll be able to write faster and provide better quality content.
+If you’re still determining which topics you’ll enjoy writing about, start with what you already consume (i.e., books, podcasts, courses, etc.)

-You’ll need to convince prospective clients your writing is good.
+You’ll need to convince prospective clients that your writing is good.
 You can host your portfolio online via LinkedIn or other online platforms.
-But, it’s recommended you have your own website.
+But it’s recommended that you have your website at some point.

-This is because you’d be able to grow your brand, define your expertise (niche), and attract new clients.
-More important, you’ll build authority by pointing clients to your website instead of someone else’s.
+A website will enable you to grow your brand, define your expertise, and attract new clients.
+More importantly, you’ll build authority by pointing clients to your website instead of someone else’s.